databendlabs/databend-docs/docs/doc/12-visualize/superset.md

 <StepsWrap>
 <StepContent number="1" title="Building Superset Image">

+These steps involve creating a customized Superset Docker image with Databend integration:

 1. Starts with the official Superset Docker image as the foundational base.
 Edit the Dockerfile, permissions are elevated to install essential packages.

 ```shell title='Dockerfile'